simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 - File writes are atomic (temporary file + rename pattern via `fs::write`)
 - Grid ID ordering is alphabetical for consistency
 - No virtual/mock grids are created - only real hardware or degraded operation
-- Grid detection is explicit, not automatic - provides predictable behavior
+- Uses serialosc `/serialosc/notify` protocol for hotplug notifications
+- Hotplug messages (`/serialosc/add` and `/serialosc/remove`) processed in button event loop
-- MIDI stop as trigger ensures detection happens at a safe point in the workflow
+- MIDI stop available as manual fallback if hotplug detection fails